A gift subscription delivered by post

 "We moved abroad three years ago and I feel the distance with Mum.
 I can't pop round.
 I can't take her for coffee.
 But I can make sure something lovely lands on her doormat every couple of weeks and reminds her she's thought of."

-Pick the fictional writer who best matches your recipient's world — a love of gardening, baking, the outdoors, craft.
-Each writer has their own voice, their own place in England, and their own cast of supporting characters.
+Pick the writer who best matches your recipient's world — a love of gardening, baking, the outdoors, craft.
+Each writer has their own voice, their own corner of England, and their own cast of supporting characters.
 The letters work best when your recipient sees something of themselves in the writer's world.

 At checkout you give us your recipient's first name and postal address, and your own name so the welcome letter says who the gift is from.
-The first delivery explains the gift clearly — your recipient will know their pen pal is a lovingly crafted fictional character, not a real correspondent.
+The first delivery introduces the writer and explains the gift clearly.
 From then on, a letter simply arrives.

 Each writer has their own voice, their own place, and their own way of seeing things.
 Choose the one that feels right for the person you're gifting.